- EACEA Creative Europe Actions 2014-2020

 The Culture eReport is continuously open for the beneficiaries to report on progress in their project's implementation, to answer to the questionnaire of their eReport as soon as their own data is available, as well as, to modify and update it before its final submission to the Agency.

-Before completing and submiting the eReport, read carefully the parts 2 and 3 'Implementation report and Financial management and reporting' of the Guidance on contractual project management.
+Before complete and submit the eReport, read carefully the Guidance on contractual project management.

 The Culture eReport contains both technical and financial reports.

 Some information of the Part 1 - Culture eReport is automatically compiled, notably:

 - Contractual Data

 - public summary, providing an overview of the project and its results in English for publication in the Creative Europe Project results database.
 Other information, presenting your own feedback on the resulting impacts, lessons learnt from the project and your own story telling in support of your project or by some other means, such as a short video;

 - statistics, covering issues related to the project implementation and answers to the questionnaire about the cultural, economic and social impacts, notably in the context of the Creative Europe key performance indicators and monitoring requirements;

 - budget, consisting of contractual financial information and interim-final declared financial information;

 Attachments (annexes) to the Culture eReport